akberthegreat2/Mirror/docs/tutorials/provider_swap.md

 )
 ```

-## 3. Select a provider in settings
+## 3. Choose a provider

 ```python
 components = {"fetch": {"provider": "httpx"}}
 ```

-Switching the provider to `playwright` should not require a pipeline rewrite.
+Change only `httpx` to `playwright` when you want a browser backend.

+The pipeline does not need to change.